 A good marketer knows the right tools allow you to work smarter, not harder.
 While there are countless third-party resources that can help you make the most of your Instagram presence, here are a few valuable options that offer freemium subscriptions to help you level up your social media game:

-- A scheduling platform: When it comes to planning your business’s posts, using a scheduler is a no-brainer as it allows you to free up time, plan ahead, and make effective use of your content calendar.
+A scheduling platform: When it comes to planning your business’s posts, using a scheduler is a no-brainer as it allows you to free up time, plan ahead, and make effective use of your social media calendar.
 There are many options available, so refer to this list to find the best one for you.

 Brand guidelines help you ensure your company’s design is standard across all content.
 Because Instagram is a visual-forward platform, it’s important to establish a guide to ensure on-brand graphics, feel, and aesthetic.
 Brand consistency keeps your messaging, offerings, design, and perspective in line with your company’s overall goals.
 Effective branding helps build awareness and develop trust and loyalty with your customers or clients.